JO0812/moka_ftp/README.md

 ### Frontend Issues

 - If the UI doesn't load, verify that the frontend development server is running
+- For CORS errors:
+  - Ensure you're accessing the application from an allowed origin (`http://localhost:5173` or `http://127.0.0.1:5173`)
-- For CORS errors, ensure that the backend has proper CORS configuration
+  - Check that the backend CORS configuration is correctly set up
+  - Look for CORS-related error messages in the browser console
 - For authentication issues, check the browser console for error messages

+### CORS Troubleshooting

+If you encounter CORS-related errors:

+1. **Check the browser console** for specific CORS error messages
+2. **Verify allowed origins** in the backend configuration
+3. **Ensure credentials are included** in your frontend requests
+4. **Check for typos in URLs** - `localhost` and `127.0.0.1` are treated as different origins